joramantwi/TaskManagerAPI/README.md

 # Task Manager -

-This simple task manager build with Node.js.
-It includes the CRUD functions of creating, requesting, deleting and updating a task.
+This is a simple task manager build with Node.js and Express.
+It includes CRUD functions of creating, requesting, deleting and updating a task.

 ### Installing dependencies